 Big chunks of chorizo, large shrimp, potatoes and kale – you really can’t ask for more.
 Stock up on the ingredients today and hop into the kitchen.
 The dinner crowd will thank you.

 Whether you are preparing for a snowstorm, buckling down for winter, are entertaining hordes of guests, or really are just in the mood for a quick fix soup that is popping with flavor and texture – this Shrimp and Chorizo Stew.
 Big chunks of chorizo, large shrimp, potatoes and kale – you really can’t ask for anything better.
 Stock up on the ingredients today and hop into the kitchen.
 The dinner crowd (no matter how big or small) will thank you.
+Much like this amazing banga soup, the flavors will fill you and warm you to the bone.

 Take their gratitude, run with it.